DianaSCristensen/Telco-Customer-Churn-SQL-Project/README.md

 - **Payment method** ➡️ Customers using electronic checks have a churn rate of 45%, significantly higher than those using automatic methods like credit card or bank transfer (15–17%).
 This suggests that customers who are manually involved in payments may be less committed or more sensitive to pricing, which may explain the churn pattern.
 It could be worth looking into ways to encourage more customers to switch to automatic payments.

-- **Tech support** ➡️ Customers with tech support churn 27% less than those without.
-This indicates that having customer service plays a role for customer retention.
-Especially considering that customers without internet service (and therefore no tech support) show a very low churn rate of 0.7%.
+- **Tech support** ➡️ Customers with tech support churn 27% less than those without, indicating that access to support plays a role in retention.
+Especially, customers without internet service (and therefore no tech support) show an extremely low churn rate of just 0.7%.

 **Churn rate by tenure, tech support, and partnership status**